1979 Robert Palmer – Bad Case Of Loving You (Doctor, Doctor)

 He released four singles in 1979 that came from his next album.
 The most successful single was Bad Case Of Loving You (Doctor, Doctor).
 It reached #14 on the Hot 100 and topped the chart in Canada.

-Robert continued to record albums and appear in concert but didn’t reach the top forty again in the next four years.
+Robert continued to record albums and appear in concert, but he didn’t reach the top forty again in the next four years.
 In 1983, he performed at a Duran Duran’s charity concert and became friends with members of the group.

 A year later, Robert formed the group The Power Station with two members of Duran Duran.
 Andy Taylor played guitar and John Taylor played bass and former Chic drummer Tony Thompson filled out the group.
 Their first two singles both reached the top ten on the Hot 100.
 Robert played in concert with the group only once, after which he left to work on a solo album.
 Michael Des Barres took over vocals for the group, but they never had another hit.

 Several members from The Power Station helped Robert record his album.
-The first two singles from his album did not do well, but the third single had a kick-butt video and Addicted To Love reached #1 on the Hot 100.
-A lot of hit singles followed in the wake of that break-through.
+The first two singles from his album did not do well, but the third single (Addicted To Love) had a kick-butt video that helped it reach #1 on the Hot 100.
+A lot of hit singles followed in the wake of that breakthrough.